MichaIng/DietPi-Docs/docs/dietpi_tools.md

 ### DietPi DDNS

 DietPi-DDNS is a generic Dynamic DNS (DDNS) client.
 It can be used to setup a cron job which updates your dynamically changing public IP address every defined amount of minutes against a DDNS provider, so that your public domain stays valid.
 It supports No-IP and replaces the No-IP client, which was available as install option on previous DietPi versions.
+Run `dietpi-ddns`.

 ![DietPi-DDNS main menu screenshot](assets/images/dietpi-ddns.jpg){: width="656" height="256" loading="lazy"}